 “Renesmee!”
 I shouted as I ran up the stairs in what would have been a blur to the feeble human eye.
 Edward was right behind me.

 I rounded the corner and there was my beautiful angel standing there, looking at me with her beautiful big brown eyes.
 Jacob was right beside her, his arm wrapped around her shoulder protectively.

-“I’m so sorry I scared you angel,” I said, wrapping my arms around Renesmee and pulling her toward my chest.
+“I’m so sorry I scared you, angel,” I told Renesmee, wrapping my arms around her and pulling her toward my chest.